 Course proposal process

 LAS accepts and reviews proposals on a rolling basis throughout the year.
-It is strongly advised to submit your proposal at least nine months prior to your proposed travel dates to allow sufficient time to set up logistics for your course.
+It is strongly advised to submit your proposal at least one year prior to your proposed travel dates to allow sufficient time to set up logistics for your course.

 Please download the Faculty-led Course Proposal Form.
 Complete and return the course proposal form along with a tentative syllabus, itinerary, and draft budget to Elly Hanauer in LAS International Programs.

-Candidates with a current teaching appointment with the University of Illinois at Urbana-Champaign campus in one of the following employment categories are eligible to lead short courses abroad.
+Candidates with a current teaching appointment with the Urbana-Champaign campus in one of the following employment categories are eligible to apply.